-Normally, I would include a site like Pixiv mainly because it wasn’t built for an English audience, but the site has grown rapidly over the years such that it has become hard to ignore.
+Normally, I would not include a site like Pixiv mainly because it wasn’t built for an English audience.
+But the site has grown rapidly over the years such that it has become hard to ignore.

-The platform works on the same principles as DeviantArt: Create and share your work, receive feedback, and build your following.
+The platform works on DeviantArt’s principles: Create and share your work, receive feedback, and build your following.

-The website is originally written in Japanese, but you can change the default language to English, although, you will still find fewer artists on the site.
+The website was originally written in Japanese.
+But you can change the default language to English, although, you will still find fewer artists on the site.

 You may find it difficult to navigate through the tags since most of them are in Japanese characters.

-Even though you try to translate these characters, you may not get the exact words, so if you are looking to get any feedback, then you might want to look elsewhere.
+You may not get the exact words even though you try to translate these characters.
+So if you want to get feedback, you might want to look elsewhere.

-However, I still recommend joining Pixiv in spite of the constraints because you can still browse the pages to get some great design ideas, especially if you are into the anime art style.
+However, I still recommend joining Pixiv despite the constraints.
+You can still browse the pages to get some great design ideas, especially if you are into the anime art style.

 Plus there’s no harm in publishing your work there.

-Ello.co is a special platform when it comes to online art communities.
+Ello.co is a special platform for online art communities.

 While it is not nearly as sophisticated as DeviantArt, it has a very clean and modern layout that you will easily fall in love with.